-As described in Section 6 Human Resources Policies & Procedures (see page 47), staffing will be limited in the Fall semester.
-Employees whose jobs require some on-campus work will continue to work remotely for much of their work schedule, with rotational work hours when on campus to allow for social distancing in offices.
+As described in Section 6 Human Resources Policies & Procedures (see page 48), staffing will be limited during the Spring semester.
+Employees whose jobs require some on-campus work continue to work remotely for much of their work schedule, with rotational work hours when on campus to allow for social distancing in offices.
 Our standard recommendation is 60 square feet per employee in offices and common spaces on campus.
-Any internal meetings will be held virtually using Google Meet.
+Any internal meetings are held virtually using Google Meet or Zoom.

-Facilities staff will provide basic cleaning and sanitation supplies to each office area in use.
-Office staff will be responsible for regularly cleaning their own work area within private offices.
-Cleaning and disinfecting by Facilities staff will focus on high-touch surfaces and other focused cleaning.
+Facilities staff provide basic cleaning and sanitation supplies to each office area in use.
+Office staff are responsible for regularly cleaning their own work area within private offices.
+Facilities staff focus cleaning and disinfecting work on high-touch surfaces and other focused cleaning.
 Hand sanitizer is provided to all departments based on needs identified in risk assessments.